shahzadnaeem/new-debug-demo/README.md

 # Debug Demo

-## Setup Steps
+### Setup Steps (FOR REFERENCE ONLY)

-The following steps were followed to create this repository.
-You do not need to do this as all of the files mentioned below now exist.
+**The following steps were followed to create this repository.
+You do not need to do this as all of the files mentioned below now exist.**

 - Add this README.md file
 - Add debug.js file to demo debugging a single JS file